 Answer: Each USPS District eReassign Coordinator is required to monitor the applications in regular eReassign.
-If a career employee submits an application prior to meeting the 12/18-month eligibility requirement, the employee will be notified in writing of his/her eligibility date.
+If a career employee submits an application for transfer prior to meeting the 12/18-month eligibility requirement, the employee will be notified in writing of his/her eligibility date.
 If the employee is still interested in a transfer, he/she will need to submit another application once eligible.
 The ineligible application will be removed from the pending list of applicants.

-6. Does the transfer opportunity ratio 1 in 4 or 1 in 6 include both full-time residual vacancies and part-time flexible (PTF) vacancies?
+6. Does the transfer opportunity ratio one (1) in four (4) or one (1) in six (6) include both full-time residual vacancies and part-time flexible (PTF) vacancies?